Dynamoterror: Discovery

 The generic name, Dynamoterror, is derived from the Greek word "dynamis" (power) and the Latin word "terror".
 The specific name, dynastes, is derived from the Latin word "dynastēs" (ruler).
-The binomial name honours “Dynamosaurus imperiosus”, a junior synonym of Tyrannosaurus, as it had been a "childhood favourite" of one of the authors.
+The binomial name honours "Dynamosaurus imperiosus", a junior synonym of Tyrannosaurus, as it had been a "childhood favourite" of one of the authors.

-In 2020, Chan-gyu Yun considered Dynamoterror a nomen dubium due to the highly fragmentary nature of the holotype specimen and lack of autapomorphies as two of the original autapomorphies are present in other tyrannosaurids.
+In 2020, Chan-gyu Yun considered Dynamoterror as a nomen dubium because of the highly fragmentary nature of the holotype specimen and lack of autapomorphies, as two of the original autapomorphies are present in other tyrannosaurids.
 Additionally, the fragmentary nature of the frontal makes it uncertain whether the autapomorphies are even comparable to other tyrannosaurids.